LeedsCodeDojo/Recursion/Exercises.md

     | Leaf of string

 If that all seems like too much work in your language, just move along.
 And learn yourself a decent language!

+### 2.4 Tail Call List Count

+Count the items in a list again, this time with a tail call.
+Assuming your language supports TCO, you should be able to count a list with 100,000 items.

+## 3 Advanced

+### 3.1 Towers of Hannoi

+Go and solve [this Towers of Hannoi puzzle](https://www.learneroo.com/modules/71/nodes/402) using recursion.